GhostsonAcid/AudioClipboard/README.md

 --------------------------------------------------

 Remember: ***It all goes back to music...***\
-So if you'll excuse me, I've gotta _try_ to get back to editing/mixing my album...
+So if you'll excuse me, I've gotta try to get back to editing/mixing my album now...

 _~Enjoy!_